-29% of the Key Stage Two Assessment Disadvantaged group also had SEND, one severe and complex.
-At the end of KS2, the Disadvantaged Average Scaled Score was 103.2, compared with the national average of 102.4, so was above the national average.
+At the end of KS2, the Disadvantaged Average Scaled Score for MHA was 103.8, compared with the national average of 102.2.
+MHA average overall was 107.2, compared to the national average of 105.

 Reading

 If we uncouple SEND from Disadvantaged, it shows that our Disadvantaged group is achieving well and making good progress.
 Our phonics results show that we should continue embedding our phonics teaching as progress and achievement with Little Wandle is effective.
 We must also continue to monitor the Disadvantaged group being given every opportunity to reach GDS.
 Ensuring that we have high expectations for all of our children through providing excellent practitioners in class, ensuring that vocabulary is widened and that our children are emotionally ready to access our curriculum, as well as targeted teaching, will build on this.